openmoh/openmohaa/docs/getting_started_running.md

 You can now start a local OpenMOHAA server or play on a server.

+### Playing with the downloadable demo

+The argument `+set com_target_demo 1` must be appended to command-line to play the game/host a server using demo assets: Allied Assault, Spearhead and Breakthrough demo are supported.

 ### From the launchers

 For simplicity, there are 3 launchers for the standalone game: